Style

 Famous examples

-With hearty soups (ajiaco, French onion), game fowl, pâté, mild game dishes with sweet sauce.
-With blue cheese.
-Serve at around 10-11 degrees Celsius, slightly cooler than Cream but warmer than Pale Cream.
+Hearty soups (ajiaco, French onion), game fowl, pâté, mild game dishes with sweet sauce.
+Blue-veined cheese.
+With dessert: dried figs, poached pear.
+Drink cool but not ice-cold (10 to 11 degrees Celsius), slightly warmer than Pale Cream, slightly cooler than Cream.